-Fascinated by the ancient cultures of Central and South America, Africa and Asia, his work and style began to take shape in the early 1990s: it is the synthesis of many years of travel and study.
+Fascinated by the ancient cultures of Central and South America, Africa and Asia, he developed his artistic vision by travelling the world.

 In his search for beauty and purity, Kobe strips away the anecdotal to retain only the essential.